 Our services are typically distributed to our clients under subscription-based license agreements that renew automatically, a majority of which have a term of at least one year.
 Upon renewal, many of the subscription contract rates may change in accordance with contract provisions or as a result of contract renegotiations.
 To encourage clients to use our services regularly, we generally charge a fixed monthly amount for our subscription-based services rather than charging fees based on actual system usage or number of paid clicks.
-Depending on the type of service, contract rates are generally based on one or more of the following factors: the number of sites, number of users, organization size, the client's business focus, geography, the number of properties reported on or analyzed, the number and types of services to which a client subscription clients generally pay contract fees on a monthly basis, but in some cases may pay us on a quarterly or annual basis.
+Depending on the type of service, contract rates are generally based on one or more of the following factors: the number of sites, number of users, organization size, the client's business focus, geography, the number of properties reported on or analyzed, the number and types of services to which a client subscribes, the number of properties a client advertises and the prominence and placement of a client's advertised properties in the search results.
+Our subscription clients generally pay contract fees on a monthly basis, but in some cases may pay us on a quarterly or annual basis.
 Our transaction-based services primarily consist of auction fees from our Ten-X online auction platform, which are generally calculated as a percentage of the final sales price for the commercial real estate property sold and recognized as revenue upon the successful closure of an auction.
 Other transaction-based services are described by service offering below.